slimtoolkit/slim/README.md

 - `--dep-exclude-compose-svc` - Exclude specific service from the compose services that will be started as target dependencies
 - `--dep-include-compose-svc-deps` - Include all dependencies for the selected compose service (excluding the service itself) as target dependencies
 - `--dep-include-target-compose-svc-deps` - Include all dependencies for the target compose service (excluding the service itself) as target dependencies.
 This is a shortcut flag to avoid repeating the service name (it's a pretty long flag name though :-))
+- `--compose-svc-start-wait` - Number of seconds to wait before starting each compose service
 - `--compose-net` - Attach target to the selected compose network(s) otherwise all networks will be attached
 - `--compose-env-nohost` - Don't include the env vars from the host to compose
 - `--compose-env-file` - Load compose env vars from file (host env vars override the values loaded from this file)